MOEAFramework/MOEAFramework/docs/fileFormats.md

 ## Populations

-The `Population` and `NondominatedPopulation` classes define the `save` and `load` methods for reading and writing the contents of a population:
+Populations define `save` and `load` methods for reading and writing the contents of a population:

 <!-- java:test/org/moeaframework/snippet/FileFormatSnippet.java [saveLoad] -->